Chapter 0

 Tip

-Use either the cis527 or adminuser account to create these files, then modify the owner, group, and permissions as needed.
+Use either the cis527 or adminaccount account to create these files, then modify the owner, group, and permissions as needed.
 Verify that they can only be accessed by the correct users by logging in as each user and seeing what can and can’t be accessed by that user, or by using the su command to become that user in the terminal.
 Many students neglect this step, leaving the file owner incorrect.

 • See this screenshot for what these permissions may look like in Terminal.
 This was created using the command ls -lR in the Linux terminal.
+These screenshots are from an earlier version of this lab using different paths and usernames, but the permissions structure is the same.

 Task 7: Make Snapshots